 Which Dust Free Sanders do I use?

 I’m a Festool man!!
 I have absolute faith in the build quality of Festool, so when I buy anything from them I know it’s going to last longer than its 3-year warranty.

 I use a Festool RTS 400 REQ for all my woodwork, small areas of wall space and other bits of trim.

 Then I’ve got the Festool ETS 150/5 which I use on all the big areas such as walls and ceilings.
-I used to use a Mirka Deros which was awesome, however I had a few problems with it before it finally broke.
+I used to use a Mirka Deros which was awesome, however I had a few problems with it before it finally broke after less than a year.
 I wouldn’t buy another one.

 One of my friends recently did a comparison between the Indasa E-Series and Mirka Deros which is well worth a look.